marina-cerame/Shortly/README.md

 ### Basic Requirements:

 - First, make the tests pass.
-This will familiarize you with the app as it is built out (and common ways that specs and running apps can diverge).
+In a real application, as features are built out and APIs updated, It's not uncommon for specs and running apps to diverge.
+When this happens specs fail even though the app is working as intended.
+Many of the specs in this repo test existing functionality and have diverged from the app --they are failing even though the server is working as designed.
+  - [ ] Update the failing specs (for the already implemented portions of the app) so that they actually test the current implementation.
 - Build a simple session-based server-side authentication system - from scratch:
   * [ ] Create a new table `users` with columns `username` and `password`.
 Consider how you will store this information securely.
 What models will you need and what behavior will they encapsulate?
   * [ ] Allow users to register for a new account, or to login - build pages for login and sign up, and add routes to process the form data using POST actions.